jeremynoesen/homebridge-dyson-bp01/README.md

 # homebridge-dyson-bp01

 ## About
-This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjuntion with a BroadLink RM device.
+This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjunction with a BroadLink RM device.

 ## Purpose
 There are currently plugins that can control a BroadLink RM device to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
 This plugin solves that specifically for the Dyson Pure Cool Me.